manhnguyen015/WorkoutTracker-Mapty/README.md

 ## Credits

-This application is developed as part of my learning journey based on the work of **[Jonas Schmedtmann](https://github.com/jonasschmedtmann)**.
+This JavaScript file was written and developed as part of my learning journey, with credits to Jonas Schmedtmann for the project foundation.

 ## License